If you’re looking to attract more customers to your business, the first imperative is to make your brand message clear, relevant, and focused.

 #2 Who is it for?

 I’m going in the correct order here.
 First, you figure out the problem you solve — What are your strengths?
 Where is your zone of genius?
 What is the work you’re meant to be doing?
 What painful problem can you solve for people?
-What work do you want to become KNOWN for? — and THEN you figure out who you want to solve it for.
+What work do you want to become KNOWN for? — and then you figure out who you want to solve it for.

 Use this simple formula: “I help [target audience] [achieve this transformation] by [your solution].”

-Stick that in all your social media bios, your email signature, and everywhere you can — it will be far more effective than a clever tagline that doesn’t get to the heart of what you can do to help your dream clients live their best lives.
+Stick that in all your social media bios, your email signature, and everywhere you can — it will be far more effective than a clever tagline that doesn’t get to the heart of what you can do to help your dream customers live their best lives.

-This is your value proposition — what makes you the best choice out of all the options they’re considering?
+What makes you the best choice out of all the options they’re considering?

 What are the specific benefits?
 How is your approach, philosophy, or process different?